tryscer/flock/flock-music.md

 The Pillars’ version of *Jailhouse Rock* is angry, not funny at all. ==Vilma’s voice breaks and commands attention and Babatunde’s drums are driving forward at a mad pace==.
 Their version is everything I feel since I heard the news: betrayal, confusion, loud boisterous mourning.
 ​	We walk hand in hand between cars, looking for people to hand matchbooks to.
 ​	“The problem is,” Alice shouts in my ear, “how do we choose?
 They’re *all* dancing\!”
 ​	I look around to see the whole lot is out of their cars, dancing and hooting.
-A lot of people turned on their headlights and the whole lot is illuminated by the glaring, yellow lights.
+People turned on their headlights and the whole lot is now illuminated by those glaring, yellow lights.
 Some people dance on the roofs of their cars.
-The air is dense.
-Then I guess the movie reel runs out, sending splattering, flashing light on the faces of the Steam Pillars.
-The screen is white now, except for the giant shadows of the band.
-The makeshift crowd turns to the stage and cheers… in that moment, for the first and only time, I think I see something.
+The air is dense... in that moment, for the first and only time, I think I see something.
 As I watch the shadows the band casts on the screen, they seem to shift shapes and grow wings.
 Some winged shadows fly off the screen, and some remain hovering over us all.
 It ends as soon as it starts.
 I will never have visions again.

 *(BOOM!)*